 Credit Card Advice: Chase Sapphire Reserve + Cashback Cards To Maximize Points Earning

-You can maximize earning Chase Ultimate Rewards points by pairing your Chase Sapphire Reserve to a Chase Freedom Unlimited Card which earns 5% on Chase travel purchases through Ultimate Rewards, 3% on dining and drugstore purchases, and 1.5% on all other purchases.
+You can maximize earning Chase Ultimate Rewards points by pairing your Chase Sapphire Reserve to a Chase Freedom Unlimited Card, which earns 5% on Chase travel purchases through Ultimate Rewards and 3% on dining and drugstore and 1.5% on all other purchases.

 “But cashback points are lesser in value compared to Ultimate Rewards points?“

 True, cashback points have lesser value when converted to actual cash so what you need to do is to convert your cashback points to Ultimate Rewards points by transferring them to premium cards such as the Ink Business Preferred, Chase Sapphire Preferred, and Chase Sapphire Reserve.
 You’ll get up to 50% more value with this strategy.